Kuliyapitiya: Sports

-The two main sports grounds in Kuliyapitiya are the Shilpashalika Ground and the Urban Council Ground.
+The two main sports grounds in Kuliyapitiya are the Shilpashalika ground and the Urban Council ground.

 The Shilpashalika Ground was initiated by President Chandrika Kumaratunga.

 Demographics

-According to the 2012 census data, the estimated population of Kuliyapitiya was 77,316.^{[4]} The male population was 36,670 and the female population was 40,646.
+According to the 2012 census data, the estimated population of Kuliyapitiya was 77,316.
+The male population was 36,670 and the female population was 40,646.
 Most of the Kuliyapitiya residents belong to the Sinhalese majority, other ethnic minorities include the Sri Lankan Moors, Sri Lankan Tamils, Burghers and Malays.

-Following Table summarizes the population of Kuliyapitiya according to different ethnicities.
+Following Table summarises the population of Kuliyapitiya according to different ethnicities.